Toyota Dashboard Lights & Symbols

 Common Toyota Vehicle Status Indicators

-We’re exploring Toyota dashboard signs to help you understand your car’s messages.
-These indicators tell you about your car’s status, from driving modes to safety alerts.
+We’re exploring Toyota dashboard signs and meanings to help you understand your car’s messages.
+These indicators tell you about your vehicle’s status, from driving modes to safety alerts.

 Driving Mode Indicators

 Your Toyota’s dashboard shows different driving mode lights.
-The Eco Driving Indicator Light turns on for fuel-efficient driving.
+As mentioned in the chart, the Eco Driving Indicator Light turns on for fuel-efficient driving.
 Switching to Sport Mode lights up another indicator, for faster acceleration.

 These lights help you choose the best driving experience for you and the road.